 As the BSL 2 lab is under certain pressure because of the existence of safety cabinets, it needs to have a directional airflow, with air drawn in over the clean entry area, and the personnel needs to check on these systems whenever they enter the lab, to make sure that the laboratory airflow is not disrupted.

 Biosafety laboratory cabinets for special procedures should be certified annually, at least once, to assure optimal performance.
-Also, when planning to move to a new lab facility, you should consider checking for mechanical ventilation systems that will be able to provide an inward airflow without recirculation.
+When planning to move to a new lab facility, you should consider checking for mechanical ventilation systems.
+This system will be able to provide an inward airflow without recirculation.

 If the laboratory has windows, they must be fitted with fly screens.
 BSL 2 labs provided by IPG have all the necessary amenities to enable scientists to carry out important work, and lastly, leave their workplace safely.